Trunk Lift Test

 purpose: this test measures trunk extensor strength, flexibility and endurance.

 equipment required: gym mat, measuring device (e.g. yardstick, ruler, tape measure), marker.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Perform an appropriate warm-up.
 See more details of pre-test procedures.

 procedure: The aim of the test is to lift the upper body off the floor using the muscles of the back and hold the position to allow for the measurement.
-The subject lies on the mat in a face down position, with toes pointed back behind the body and hands placed under the thighs.
-Place a marker on the floor in line with the student’s eyes (a coin or other marker), which they must maintain focus on throughout the movement (to help keep head in alignment).
-When ready, the student lifts the upper body off the floor, in a very slow and controlled manner, to a maximum height of 12 inches.
+The subject lies on the mat in a face-down position, with toes pointed back behind the body and hands placed under the thighs.
+Place a marker on the floor in line with the eyes (a coin or other marker), which they must maintain focus on throughout the movement (to help keep head in alignment).
+When ready, the upper body is lifted off the floor, in a very slow and controlled manner, to a maximum height of 12 inches.
 The head should be maintained in a straight alignment with the spine.
-The position must be held long enough for a measurement to be made of the distance - from the floor to the student’s chin.
-Once the measurement has been made, the student returns to the starting position.
+The position must be held long enough for a measurement to be made of the distance - from the floor to the chin.
+Once the measurement has been made, the participant returns to the starting position.
 Two trials are allowed, with the best score recorded.

 advantages: this is a simple test to perform, with minimal equipment